 - Vacation rentals can be booked with points.
-Point prices are pegged at 0.7 cents per point value.
-For example, a $1611 stay would cost 230,143 Marriott Bonvoy points.
-That’s not bad, but it doesn’t offer outsized value for your points Also note that 5th Night Free Awards do not apply.
+Point prices are pegged at 0.6 cents per point value.
+For example, a $1000 stay would cost 16,667 Marriott Bonvoy points.
+That’s not a good value for your points, in my opinion.
+Also note that 5th Night Free Awards do not apply.

 - You can earn points on paid rentals.
 The base earning rate will be 5 points per dollar plus bonuses for elite status.